 The future of modern urban living

 In the last area, you can see the future of Japanese architecture.
 I thought that the concept of ‘Future Living’ by Japanese architects is very interesting.
-It is strongly based on a concept (or fear?) of limited space and efficiency.
+It is strongly based on a concept (or maybe fear?) of limited space and efficiency.

 The wonderful thing about this exhibition isn’t just the number of exhibits, but how they are being displayed.
 There are pictures, models, enlarged displays, and movies – it doesn’t get boring.
 Everything is very self-explanatory.
 You really don’t have to be an architect expert to enjoy the exhibition.
 And I think that the teahouse experience is especially great.
 Moreover, you are allowed to take photos of some of the exhibits (something rare in Japanese art museums).
-Which are some reasons why I highly recommend this exhibition!
+These are some of the reasons why I highly recommend this exhibition!